Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ![](Images/Showcase_2.png)

 The Cypress FRAM I bought came without dot to indicate pin 1 so I used the notch to orient it.
+I've swapped with a RAMTRON and I'm 100% sure that the orientation is correct.

 ![](Images/Showcase_3.png)

 I've ordered the long board to fit it initially in a regular camera shell.
 It can be broken at the "neck" to fit a shorter shell.
+Important reminder: there are no shell mods allowing selfies, the regular camera only shell has a rotating head.

 ![](Images/Showcase_1.png)